Backpacking Trinidad and Tobago

 There are plenty of guesthouses on Trinidad and Tobago, and many are cosy private homes.
 Word of mouth recommendations can’t be beaten, but if you are struggling, have a look on the internet.

-Another good way to find accommodation in Trinidad and Tobago is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Trinidad and Tobago is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Trinidad and Tobago.

 Useful links for travel in Trinidad and Tobago

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Trinidad and Tobago
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Trinidad and Tobago

 - GetYourGuide and Viator – a collection of local tours and activities.
 Also offers Skip the Line tickets for crowded attractions